cameronmathis/AUMBBTracker/README.md

 ## Features
 Implemented:
 * Tweets that a game is about to start
-* Tweets final scores using tweepy
+* Tweets the final scores
+* The tweets are different for home and away games
 * Texts final score using Twilio

 Work in progress: